prisma/prisma1/docs/1.0/04-Reference/04-GraphQL-CRUD-API/01-How-to-use-the-API.md

 # How to use the API

 The GraphQL API of your Graphcool database service API is consumed via HTTP.
-Depending on your environment, can either use plain HTTP to communicate with the API or a [GraphQL client](!alias-chig6ahxeo) library to facilitate the process.
+Depending on your environment, you can either use plain HTTP to communicate with the API or a [GraphQL client](!alias-chig6ahxeo) library to facilitate the process.

 In the following, we'll provide an overview of the different ways you can interface with the API.